 Major & Minor Programs

-Women’s studies draws upon the course offerings of communication arts, economics, English, history, modern languages, philosophy, political science, psychology, and religious studies.
+Women’s, Gender, and Sexuality Studies draws upon the course offerings of communication arts, economics, English, history, modern languages, philosophy, political science, psychology, and religious studies.

 - The major leads to a bachelor of arts degree and requires the completion of a minimum of 36 semester credit hours (typically nine courses), including Introduction to Women’s Studies, Feminist Theory and Methods, the Junior Seminar, and the Senior Project.